robinmetral/website/pages/notes/whostyles-in-practice.md

 [^1]: Sorry about the absence of code block styling throughout this note, it's the first time I'm writing code in here and I haven't come around to making it pretty yet.
 [^2]: However, some of the whostyles I've used to quote others _are_ downloading fonts from G—, as well as external images.
 [^3]: Related: [Robin Sloan on cloud functions](https://society.robinsloan.com/archive/cloud-study/).
+[^4]: Update, March 2022: this could have been done with [Cloudflare Pages headers](https://developers.cloudflare.com/pages/platform/headers/) instead.
-[^4]: I've come to think that this is not necessarily a bad thing, instead, it might better reflect the author's thoughts at time of writing.
+[^5]: I've come to think that this is not necessarily a bad thing, instead, it might better reflect the author's thoughts at time of writing.
-[^5]: I had to go even further and download an external stylesheet pointing to my own website, because my background color changes depending on your dark mode OS settings and I couldn't find a way to make `<style>` tags inside iframes (this might be related to the way I parse markdown)
+[^6]: I had to go even further and download an external stylesheet pointing to my own website, because my background color changes depending on your dark mode OS settings and I couldn't find a way to make `<style>` tags inside iframes (this might be related to the way I parse markdown)